FOR APEX SPECIES PRESERVATION

 OBSERVE - PROTECT - PRESERVE - RESTORE - ARCHIVE

-OBSERVE and educate ourselves in order to build a bridge toward the unification of the apex species and humanity as they -- especially the totem wild Wolf and Horse -- teach us to live closer to Gaia.
+OBSERVE near extinct wild apex species to educate ourselves in order to build a bridge toward the unification of the apex species and humanity as they -teach us to live closer to our Earth Mother.
 We must seek to adopt their world, and not impose ours upon them.
 We can strive to live among them - and they us - and allow them vaster wilderness preserves.

-PROTECT the near extinct and threatened wild apex species by educating the public and municipality communities of the need for more expansive wilderness sanctuaries and lobbying of legislatures for the reinstatement of the no-kill moratoriums for all essential apex species.
+PROTECT the near extinct and threatened wild apex species by educating the public and state and federal regulatory communities of the need for more expansive wilderness sanctuaries and lobbying of legislatures for the reinstatement of the no-kill moratoriums for all essential apex species.

 1) Land trusts for more expansive enclosed sanctuaries and free range wilderness preserves...